Kodomonokuni Theme Park

-Kodomonokuni Theme Park (こどもの国) is an amusement park near Tokyo, located in Yokohama, Japan.
+Kodomonokuni Theme Park (こどもの国) is an amusement park in Yokohama, Japan, near Tokyo.
 The park's name means Children's Country.
 As the name implies, it is more oriented towards young children than teenagers.
 It was founded in commemoration of the Royal Marriage of Prince Akihito and Princess Michiko in 1959 (who reigned as Emperor and Empress from 1989 to 2019), and it was officially opened on May 5, a national holiday of the Children's Day, in 1965.
-The park is approximately 240 acre, and includes such things as a children's zoo, a boating lake, and a barbecue site.
+The park is approximately 240 acre, and includes such things as a children's petting zoo, a boating lake, and a barbecue site.

 It can be accessed by train from the Tokyu Corporation's Kodomonokuni Line, Kodomonokuni Station, or from Aobadai Station or Tsurukawa Station by bus.

+Facilities

+The park covers an extensive area of approximately 100 hectares, incorporating facilities that make use of the natural features of the Tama Hills.

+Soft-serve ice cream and the specialty milk product Sun Green, both made from milk obtained from dairy cows raised on the park’s farm, are well-known local specialties.
+The farm is managed and operated by Snow Brand Kodomonokuni Farm Co., Ltd., an affiliate of Megmilk Snow Brand, under commission from the Kodomonokuni Association.